parkmandpl/wp-basics/modules/planning/_posts/2000-01-01-rationale.md

-# Why Do You Want a Website?
+# Rationale: Why Do You Want a Website?

 #### Exercise
 Take some time to think about your reasons for having a website.
 Think about why a person would visit it and what they should get out of it: